YuvalTzoor/TelegramBot/README.md

 ## Features

 - ChuckBot provides Chuck Norris jokes and facts in multiple languages.
-- Jokes are scraped in real-time using Puppeteer to keep the content fresh.
+- Jokes are scraped in real-time using Cheerio to keep the content fresh.
 - Automatic translation is powered by the Azure Translation API, allowing users to enjoy jokes in their preferred language.
 - Deployed on an Azure for 24/7 availability.